Lesterpaintstheworld/aider/website/docs/benchmarks-1106.md

 ## Related reports

-This is one in a series of reports that use the aider_nova benchmarking suite to assess and compare the code editing capabilities of OpenAI's GPT models.
+This is one in a series of reports that use the aider benchmarking suite to assess and compare the code editing capabilities of OpenAI's GPT models.
 You can review the other reports for additional information:

-- [GPT code editing benchmarks](https://aider_nova.chat/docs/benchmarks.html) evaluates the March and June versions of GPT-3.5 and GPT-4.
+- [GPT code editing benchmarks](https://aider.chat/docs/benchmarks.html) evaluates the March and June versions of GPT-3.5 and GPT-4.
-- [Code editing speed benchmarks for OpenAI's "1106" models](https://aider_nova.chat/2023/11/06/benchmarks-speed-1106.html) compares the performance of the new GPT models.
+- [Code editing speed benchmarks for OpenAI's "1106" models](https://aider.chat/2023/11/06/benchmarks-speed-1106.html) compares the performance of the new GPT models.

 ## Updates